SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2018-11-27-rant-on-why-most-sales-prospecting-and-marketing-suck.md

 Do great things because you want you want to be great.
 Why not you?

 Lead.
 Dial it to 11, and attack your job.
-I promise you’ll feel better, and you’ll do great things.
+Don't just do things to do things.
+Do things well, and write the book.
+I promise you’ll feel better, and great things will follow.

 Rant over.